unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 flight of data from the client is not protected from replay.
 Details of these limitations are provided in [I-D.ietf-tls-tls13].

-Server configurations that are generated offline MUST include a signature, unless integrity and authenticity is ensured by other mechanisms.
-Failure to properly authenticate a server configuration would allow an attacker to substitute keying material, allowing data that was intended for a specific server to be encrypted toward any server.
+Server configurations that are generated offline MUST include a signature.
+Failure to properly authenticate a server configuration (see {{authentication}}) can allow an attacker to substitute keying material, allowing data that was intended for a specific server to be encrypted toward a server of an attacker's choosing.
 Though the first flight from the client is not protected from replay, this would violate the integrity and confidentiality guarantees that are provided.

 # IANA Considerations {#iana}